bleaktwig/yuadrem-wiki/docs/religion/index.md

 * **Sakris** is the god of fun and wine.
 As a mortal, he was the most devoted slave to the prince-merchant Hak of Ushpavam<!-- NOTE.
 Link. -->.
 Ascended by Matevos, he is often depicted dutifully attending to guests at a party, even as a god.

 * **Tamaz** is the goddess of wealth and silver.
-As a mortal, she was an [ird](../kins/hume.md#ird-culture) adventurer, known for financing the first colonial ships of Krudzal<!-- TODO.
-Link? -->.
+As a mortal, she was an [ird](../kins/hume.md#ird-culture) adventurer, known for financing the first colonial ships of Krudzal<!--TODO:LINK--->.
 She is now depicted in a shiny gray dress, holding an iron hammer and a woodworking saw, and was ascended by the god of civilization, Pagram.

 * **Tinos**, sometimes known as Genadi, is the goddess of bravery and compassion.
 As a mortal, she was an [imate](../kins/imate.md) hero whose acts led to the death of King D'khan, ending the [Ededian Massacre](../history.md#war-of-autumn).
 She was ascended by Bagrat, and is depicted with toad-like features, carrying her characteristic swordflute.
 She rose to the heavens after death, and now wards her fellow imates as an astral body.